evanplaice/jquery-csv/README.md

 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/evanplaice/jquery-csv/master/LICENSE)
 [![Build Status](https://travis-ci.org/evanplaice/jquery-csv.svg?branch=master)](https://travis-ci.org/evanplaice/jquery-csv)

-*Notice: This is a continuation of the jquery-csv project hosted on Google Code.*

 # Introduction

-JavaScript is growing up and HTML is finally maturing the point where webapps are being built to completely displace desktop applications.
-It's about time that the supporting libraries grow up too.
+jQuery-csv is an artifact of a simpler time (ie 2012) when the JS library ecosystem was still very underdeveloped.
+This was the first and still is one of the fastest spec compliant CSV parsers available.

-Looking for a complete, end-to-end, battle tested, performance optimized CSV parser that's available in the familiar jQuery syntax style?
-Welcome...

-This library is a different creature, featuring a slim Chomsky - Type III parser implementation.
+This is a complete, customizable, battle tested, performance optimized CSV parser that follows the traditional jQuery-style of syntax.
+Featuring a slim Chomsky - Type III parser implementation.
 Full (that means 100%) [IETF RFC 4180](http://tools.ietf.org/html/rfc4180) compliance.
 Including coverage for a few edge cases that even the spec fails to cover.

 Enough with the wind-up...

 Want to see it in action?
 Check out the [Basic Usage Demo](http://evanplaice.github.io/jquery-csv/examples/basic-usage.html).

-Want more?
-The Use Cases section below has what you need.

-Aside: To the script kiddies...
-Don't be sad, we bet there are still plenty of people who would like to hear you outline the merits of `str.split()`.

 # Features